bmedicke/aruna/readme.md

 # install docker-compose and postgres:
 apt install docker-compose postgresql -y

+# we only need it for the cli tools:
+systemctl disable --now postgresql

 # create and activate virtual environment:
 python3 -m venv env
 source env/bin/activate